vamliu/docs/eslint/rules/no-unused-private-class-members.md

 ---
-title: no-unused-private-class-members
+规则名: no-unused-private-class-members
-layout: doc
+布局: doc
-rule_type: problem
+规则类型: problem
 ---

 Private class members that are declared and not used anywhere in the code are most likely an error due to incomplete refactoring.
 Such class members take up space in the code and can lead to confusion by readers.

-## Rule Details
+## 规则详解

 This rule reports unused private class members.